 The heat transfer area of the plates is pressed in a corrugated herringbone pattern.
 SonFlow heat exchanger patterns create the ideal turbulent flow and make the best use of the available pressure drop for any duty.
 An optimized flow distribution also reduces fouling and uneven temperature zones keeping the performance levels high over time without unnecessary energy losses, maintenance costs, or unplanned stops.

-Separator Spares & Equipment is your link to genuine SonFlow heat exchanger gasket, plates, and/or complete units.
+Separator Spares & Equipment is your link to genuine SonFlow heat exchanger gasket, plates, and complete heat exchanger units.

 SonFlow Heat Exchanger Gaskets & Plates